FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 !!! success
     You will find the same chips as usual under "DFT".
-    Only now, "HYB_GGA_XC_HSE03" and "HYB_GGA_XC_HSE06" are separated by the connector "OR" rather than "AND".
+    Only now, "HYB_GGA_XC_HSE03" and "HYB_GGA_XC_HSE06" are separated by the **connector "OR"** rather than "AND".
     Just as the name suggests, the logic condition is different in this case.
-    Our "XC Functional Names" filter as not been narrowed down, but extend to search for both options.
+    Our "XC Functional Names" filter as not been narrowed down, but **extend to search for both** options.

-Similar to scenario 1, we can go about formulating this query in various ways. <!-- Since the observable of our model is the most specifically formulated, we start by filtering for all entries that have a **HOMO-LUMO gap**. -->
-You may have noticed the **filter group "Properties"** on your first scroll through the side menu.
-Under here you can find the results extracted from the entries.
-Typically, these will also be what a supervised machine-learned model attempts to predict.
-**Go through the filter subgroups**, looking for our observable.
+    Moreover, note how the **filter name** is contained in the **last term** of the autocompleted version ("results.method.simulation.dft.xc_functional_names").
+    The **equality query** is defined using a **single equals sign (`=`)**, not double (`==`) or triple (`===`) as in some programming language.

 !!! tip
-    **What are entries exactly?**
-    Entries are individually stored data packages, shown as a row in the overview table.
-    In our context, they most overlap with an _individual calculation_, be they single-point or with updates to the atomic coordinates.
-    When separate calculations are linked together into a _workflow_ (see [Part II](part2.md)), the overall link also receives its own dedicated entry.
-    Lastly, since NOMAD covers the whole of condensed matter, entries can also be _experimental samples_ or _batches_.
+    The exchange functional naming in NOMAD follows the **convention established by [libxc](https://github.com/ElectronicStructureLibrary/libxc)**, a popular library for evaluating (semi)local functionals.
+    In practice, this goes as `<hybrid flag>_<Jacob's Ladder>_<exchange-correlation part>_<name identifier>`, where **`<name identifier>` is the main ID** and the other tags simply provide metadata.
+    `<hybrid flag>` is only present when the functional truly is a hybrid.

+    Where sensible, the libxc **_exchange-correlation_ functionals (`XC`) are split up** into _exchange_ (`X`) and _correlation_ (`C`), providing the user with the option of mixing as they see fit.
+    So it definitely is possible for a **single entry** (and even calculation) to be assigned **multiple functional names**, just not `XC`!
+    For example, the most represented functional in NOMAD, `PBE`, is stored as `[GGA_X_PBE, GGA_C_PBE]`.
+    Note that selecting one of either or even both (due to the `OR` logic), does not guarantee a user will retrieve only PBE.

+With the main method specified, there are still a bunch of additional numerical settings that may affect the fidelity of the results, such as the _basis set_.
+These can all be found under the filter subgroup "Precision".
+It is tough to estimate these parameters' actual impact.
+Therefore, they are best left till the end of the full query.
+Then you can evaluate the cost-benefit of reducing the dataset you retrieve for homogeneity or precision.

+This feature is quite recent.
+For it to have any impact, the NOMAD database has to run over all of 13 million entries and reprocess them.
+In other words, new features will always lag behind in old data.
+Please bear this in mind.
+Since there are too few examples at the moment, we will skip this set of filters.
+If you are interested, though, feel free to check out the FAIRmat [Tutorial 10](https://www.fairmat-nfdi.eu/events/fairmat-tutorial-10/tutorial-10-home) for a full rundown.

+Lastly, we only want data that contains the relevant observable, the band gap.
+The search bar currently does not support _presence queries_, so we fall back onto the side menu.
+Observables that come out of a calculation, workflow, etc. are called _"Properties"_.
+You may have noticed this filter group on your first scroll through.
+There are several categories of properties.
+Which do you think?
+Could the search bar be of use in finding the right category?

+!!! tip
+    Terms in the search bar never contain spaces (` `), but use underscores (`_`) instead .

 !!! success
-    The HOMO and LUMO are the energy levels of very specific orbitals in the electronic structure of a molecule.
+    The band gap describes the electronic structure around the Fermi energy.
     Hence, the **"Electronic" filter subgroup** best matches that theme.
+    The search bar can even tell you the full classification, as it autocompletes "band_gap" to "results.properties.electronic.band_structure_electronic.band_gap.type/value".
+    Note the sequence "properties.electronic".

-    The way this side pane is layed out, it first gives you an overview of what is out there and below hands you filters for narrowing the properties further down.
+The way this side pane is layed out, it first gives you an _overview_ of what is out there and below hands you _filters for narrowing_ the properties further down.
-    Finding the HOMO-LUMO gap is a bit tricky, since it is not named as such.
-    Given that NOMAD is materials-centric (while still allowing molecular systems), it deals in condensed matter nomenclature. <!-- @Joseph: I could change the terminology here to "Band gap / HOMO - LUMO".
-That would mke it more accessible to other communities as well. -->
-    In materials, the **"band gap"** would be the equivalent term.
-    It suffices to select just that filter.
+When filtering by presence, the overview suffices.
+How would you finish the query?

+!!! success
+    The number of entries with an extracted band gap is too low (just 11 entries).
+    This is far too little for machine-learning, let alone any statistical analysis.
+    Instead, we can go with **"Density of states"** (DOS) [^2], matching 6.5200 entries.
-    There is no need to narrow it down, since the distinction "direct" vs "indirect" does not apply to molecules, and we are fine with the energy range as they come.
+    There is no need to narrow it down, we accept both data from spin-polarized and spin-restricted calculations.

-- Search by composition
-- Search by property
-- Search by method / functional
-(- Fine-tune search)
+    You can download the DOS, but will still have to extract the band gap yourself.
+    This is mostly a scripting question, since almost all DOS will contain the necessary information.
+    NOMAD's past extraction of the band gap was quite limited.
+    This has been mended and is being applied over the whole database.

+With that we have our final query, for now.
+The best strategy would be to at this point download the data you need and start applying some statistical analysis first.
+You might come across some new ideas how to further hone your query and filter out all irrelevant noise.

+So, **click the checkbox next to the column headers** in the entries list to select all entries.
+The 3 vertical slots now change to a **download symbol**, given you the option between the original (raw) format or the **NOMAD format** (processed).
+To save your query for future use, **click on the _code symbol_** (`< >`) to the right of "FILTERS" in the **side menu**.
+The specifications are found in the **"Request" section**.
+You can **copy them** over to a local file using the _clipboard symbol_.

 ### Scenario 3 - Finding Publications